Exactly a decade later, we returned to Gili Trawangan, one of the three little Gili islands located off the coast of

 We were looking forward to returning to Gili Trawangan to see how it had changed over the past decade.
 Apart from there being more restaurants and hotels, which equals more foot and boat traffic, it was still a party place, with (basically) no rules and an emphasis on relaxing and chillin’ out.

 As a 35-year-old couple who weren’t interested in partying, this wasn’t exactly our favourite place to visit in Indonesia.
 Of course, there’s a lot more to do here than just partying and more mature travellers still love the island for its beaches, restaurants and amazing diving and snorkelling.
 We were grateful for Villa Almarik, which was like a little oasis from the madness of the island’s east coast.

-If you’re looking for a younger vibe with lots of great bars, beaches, nightlife and don’t mind crowds, then Gili T is an amazing place.
+If you’re looking for a younger vibe with lots of great bars, beaches, and nightlife and don’t mind crowds, then Gili T is an amazing place.
 If we were still in our 20’s now, I’m sure we’d be singing a different tune.
 The island has a lot to offer and it’s easy to see why it’s so popular.

 Check out our video of our time spent on Gili Trawangan here: